 About This Site

-This site was designed to be used with the following Web browsers: Internet Explorer version 8 or newer, or recent versions of Firefox, Chrome, Safari or Opera.
+This site was designed to be used with the following Web browsers: recent versions of Internet Explorer, Firefox, Chrome, Safari or Opera.

 This green arrow indicates that clicking that link will take you off our website.

 Copyright to any images on this site are retained by the owner.

 Information on this website is provided for your convenience in our effort to give you the best customer service possible.
 While we strive for accuracy, laws and procedures change over time.
 Therefore, if you are relying on information from this site, we recommend that you contact us first to see if it is still valid.